MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/android.md

 1. In your project, navigate to the **Pipelines** page.
 Then choose the action to create a new pipeline.

-1. Walk through the steps of the wizard by first selecting **GitHub** as the location of your source code.
+1. Walk through the steps of the wizard by first selecting **GitHub** for the location of your source code.

 1. You might be redirected to GitHub to sign in.
 If so, enter your GitHub credentials.